wayfair/vsm-ios/ADRs/2022-12-08-PropertyWrappers-ADR.md

 Using VSM with UIKit can be cumbersome.
 Specifically, when rendering state changes.
 In addition, this ADR explores the possibility of using property wrappers for a more holistic approach to working with the `StateContainer` type.

-Currently, UIKit views require developers to manually subscribe to state updates to update the view hierarchy when the state changes.
+Currently, UIKit views require developers to manually subscribe to state updates to update the view when the state changes.

 Example: